 ALWAYS DISCONNECT POWER BEFORE WORKING WITH ANY ELECTRICAL EQUIPMENT

 Except for this first step, cleaning should only be done with the machine unplugged.
-Poor acceptance may be due to dirty sensor “eyes”.
+Poor acceptance may be due to dirty sensors.
 Cut a dollar-size piece of heavy paper--use the back page of a tablet.
 Dampen it with glass cleaner, and with power applied, attempt to run it through the bill path several times.
-Remove power and spray a small amount of glass cleaner into the bill pathway and blow it out with air pressure, or use it on cotton swabs.
+Disconnect power and remove the lower housing.
+Spray glass cleaner on cotton swabs and clean the sensors.
 Be sure the acceptor is dry before power is reapplied.
 If these methods do not correct the problem, or the acceptor is not working at all, it will need to be sent in for repair.
-Instructional inserts come with acceptors and can be found with the original paperwork.
+Instructional inserts can be found with the original paperwork.
 If yours is missing, call for another one.

 Check the control solenoid by removing the ¼” line from the body of the solenoid to the non-pressure side of the valve.
 If water runs from the solenoid body, it is leaking and needs to be replaced.
 The seat disc in the valve may be worn or sand may be lodged under the disc.
-Dissemble and clean the big valve.
-Both standard, rubber, and metal repair kits are available.
-Call for help.
+Disassemble and clean the big valve.
+Repair part kits are available.

-A plugged inlet screen will cause slower and slower shut-off times until the valve will not close.
+A plugged inlet screen will cause increasingly slower shut-off time.
 The screen is part of the brass fitting that screws directly into the valve body--ahead of the control solenoid--on the inlet (pressure) end.
 Remove and clean the screen.
 Using air pressure, blow backwards through the solenoid and all ¼” water lines.
 Replace as necessary.
 If you are unfamiliar with the quick-disconnect lines, please call for instructions.

 Be sure the machine is plugged in and has power.
-Intermittent problems: Insure that all connections are tight and making positive contact.
-This includes the 22ga wires and their multi-plugs.
+If you have intermittent problems, be sure that all connections are tight and making positive contact.
+This includes the 22ga multi-wire plugs.